 ..

-If the initiator intends to proceed to the control phase, the Message Control field of the Start of Ranging Compact frame shall be set to 0x00 or 0x10 (with value of the status field set as SUCCESS).
+If the initiator intends to proceed to the control phase, the Message Control field of the Start of Ranging Compact frame shall be set to 0x00 or 0x10 with the status field set as SUCCESS as described in 10.38.9.3.23.
 If a responder receives a Start of Ranging Compact frame with the Message Control field equal to 0x10 and the value of the status field is set as SUCCESS and if any of the NB Channel Map, Management PHY Configuration field, Management MAC Configuration field, Ranging PHY Configuration field and Ranging MAC Configuration field is not present, the value of the field of the same name from the Advertising Response Compact frame shall be used for starting the ranging session, or if no value was given in the Advertising Response Compact frame, if applicable the value communicated via OOB methods, or otherwise the default value of the field shall be used for the ranging session.

 Otherwise, if the initiator does not intend to proceed to the control phase, the Message Control field of the Start of Ranging Compact frame shall be set to 0x10, and the value of the Status field set as one of the non-reserved entries in Table 16 other than SUCCESS.
 If a responder receives a Start of Ranging Compact frame with the Message Control field equal to 0x10 and the value of the Status field is one of the non-reserved entries in Table 16 other than SUCCESS, the responder’s action is as follows:

-⎯ If the value of the Status field is REQUESTED_PARAMETERS_NOT_ACCEPTED, the responder may reattempt the session initialization with a different set of parameters by listening for another Advertising Poll Compact frame.
+⎯ If the value of the Status field is INVALID_PARAMETERS, the responder may reattempt the session initialization with a different set of parameters by listening for another Advertising Poll Compact frame.

-⎯ If the value of the Status field is REQUIRED_CAPABILITY_NOT SUPPORTED_BY RESPONDER, the responder should not reattempt session initialization.
+⎯ If the value of the Status field is CAPABILITY_NOT_SUPPORTED, the responder shall discontinue the session initialization.

-⎯ If the value of the Status field is REJECT_WITH SUGGESTED_CONFIG_CHANGE, the responder may reattempt the session initialization with the initiator suggested configuration, however if the suggested configuration is not supported by the responder then the responder should not reattempt the session initialization.
+⎯ If the value of the Status field is CONFIG_REJECTED, the responder may reattempt the session initialization with the initiator suggested configuration, however if the suggested configuration is not supported by the responder then the responder shall discontinue the session initialization.

-⎯ If the value of the Status field is FAILURE, the responder may reattempt the session initialization at a later time.
+⎯ If the value of the Status field is FAILURE, the responder may reattempt the session initialization by listening for another Advertising Poll Compact frame.

 When the responder has transmitted the Advertising Response Compact frame, it 1 shall listen for a Start of Ranging Compact frame in the subsequent slot.
 Once the initiator has received an Advertising Response Compact frame, it may transmit a Start of Ranging Compact frame in the subsequent slot.

-After transmitting the Start of Ranging Compact frame with the Message Control field equal to 0x00 or a Pubic Start of Ranging Compact frame with the Message Control field equal to 0x00, the initiator shall enter the control phase, at the time it has indicated in the start of ranging message.
+After transmitting the Start of Ranging Compact frame with the Message Control field equal to 0x00 or 0x10 with the status field set as SUCCESS as described in 10.38.9.3.23 or a Pubic Start of Ranging Compact frame with the Message Control field equal to 0x00, the initiator shall enter the control phase, at the time it has indicated in the start of ranging message.
 After the initiator has confirmed receipt of the expected response from the responder during control phase, and unless initialization of further devices is required, the initiator shall discontinue ranging initialization and cease transmission of Advertising Poll Compact frames.

 A successful initialization process when coordination is not active is illustrated in Figure 26.